 This option should be top of your list.
 Banks are one the biggest employers in the financial services sector and they like hiring students who have just graduated with a B.Com degree.

-Click here to see a list of the top 100 global banks and start planning your approach.
+Find out about the top 100 global banks and start planning your approach.
 Be sure to attend campus recruiting events if you’re still a student, or start networking with alumni if you’ve already graduated.

 The top options for careers at banks for someone with a B.Com include: